 Registration Round I

 Students log on to my.harvard for Registration Round I and may request up to 20 credits they would like to take.
 Cross-registered credits and Reading and Research credits are counted in this total.
-They may change their selections at any time during the Registration Round I (and later during Registration Round II).
+They may change their selections at any time during Registration Round I and later during Registration Round II.

-Students who have selected an oversubscribed class during Registration Round I will receive an email from the Office of the Registrar about the option to bid on the course.
+Students who have selected an oversubscribed class during Registration Round I will receive an email from the HKS Office of the Registrar about the option to bid on the course.
 Students are given an endowment of points per academic year to use during the bidding process.
 The endowment is determined by a student’s anticipated graduation year and program.

 Registration Round II

 After the bidding period, Registration Round II opens in my.harvard to allow students to revise their schedules.
-Registration Round II is first come, first serve.
+Registration Round II is first come, first served.
 Students are advised to check the course capacities for these classes often to determine space availability.

 Add/Drop and Cross-Registration

 Jointly Offered Courses

-A jointly offered course carries an HKS course number as well as a course number in one or more of the other Harvard schools.
-The HKS Office of the Registrar will contact faculty members on how many places to allocate for HKS students and for students registered under the non-HKS number.
+A jointly offered course carries an HKS course number and a course number in one or more of the other Harvard schools.
+The HKS Office of the Registrar will contact faculty members about how many places to allocate for HKS students and for students registered under the non-HKS number.